lilac-milena/Magic-Link/README.md

   - Short URL List
   - Delete Short URLs
   - Customize URL
+- Fast access to third-party authentication systems
 - API
   - Can be used for secondary development
 - Database Cache